meuleman/epilogos/README.md

 <p></p>
 <p>The output of paired group Epilogos will vary depending on the number of input files present in the input directories <a href="#directories-pairwise">[-a, --directory-one]</a> or <a href="#directories-pairwise">[-b, --directory-two]</a>.
 All score difference files will be gzipped txt files and of the format <code>pairwiseDelta_*.txt.gz</code> where 'pairwiseDelta_' is followed by the names of input directory one, input directory two, the saliency metric, and the name of the corresponding input file (extensions removed).
-All other outputs follow this same name suffix format, with the exception that the corresponding input file is omitted in the case that the relevant file is a summary accross all input files.</p>
+All other outputs follow this same name suffix format, with the exception that the corresponding input file is omitted in the case that the relevant file is a summary across all input files.</p>

 <p>The output directory will contain one <code>pairwiseMetrics_*.txt.gz</code> file which contains scores for all inputted data.
 Each row is formatted as below.</p>